p4lang/p4c/docs/JSON_format.md

 a header instance included in the stack.
 These ids have to be in the correct
 order: stack[0], stack[1], ...

+### `errors`

+It is a JSON array of all the errors declared in the P4 program (error declarations were introduced in P4_16 and can be raised in parsers).
+Each array item is itself an array with exactly 2 elements: the name of the error as it appears in the P4 program and an integer value in the range `[0, 2**31 - 1)`.
+It is up to the compiler to assign a *unique* integer value to each declared error;
+if the error constant is used in the parser (e.g. in a `verify` statement) or in a control, it is up to the compiler to consistently replace each error with its assigned value when producing the bmv2 JSON. bmv2 supports the core library errors, but it is up to the compiler to include them in this JSON array and assign a value to them (however this is not strictly necessary if these core error constants are not used anywhere in the program).

+We recommend using 0 for the core library error `NoError`, but this is not strictly necessary.
+Note that the value `2**31 - 1` is reserved and cannot be assigned by the compiler.

 ### `parsers`

 It is a JSON array of all the parsers declared in the P4 program.
 Each array